 Update on legal proceedings following the Tribunal's decision to appoint a manager to remedy management failings of the landlord.

-Following the three-day hearing on 4th-6th June and a site visit on 12th June the Tribunal determined that it is not ‘just and convenient’ to appoint either Mr Duncan Rendall/Mr Richard Daver (nominated by the Landlord, CREM) or Mr Jonathan Edwards (nominated by Palm Trees Paradise Holdings) as the s24 Manager to replace Mr Coates.
+Following the three-day hearing on 4th-6th June and a site visit on 12th June the Tribunal’s issued it’s detailed determination that it is not ‘just and convenient’ to appoint either Mr Duncan Rendall/Mr Richard Daver (nominated by the Landlord, CREM) or Mr Jonathan Edwards (nominated by Palm Trees Paradise Holdings) as the s24 Manager to replace Mr Coates.
 Regrettably Mr Felix Keen (nominated by Leaseholders represented by RACR) had found it necessary to withdraw his nomination on 10th June.

 The FTT has directed the parties to nominate an alternative manager, and their applications will be heard on July 8th.